All This President’s Men

 Batik Hangings

-The interior of the children’s section is enlivened by long narrow panels of colorful batik cloths created by Frankfort artist, Doris Thurber.
+Within the Paul Sawyier Public Library, the children’s section is enlivened by long narrow panels of colorful batik cloths created by Frankfort artist, Doris Thurber.
 Thurber’s theme is exploring the arts, and the panels represent music, dance, visual art, and literary arts.
-The fifth panel depicts the process of creating batik, because it seemed important to Thurber to…
+The fifth panel depicts the process of creating batik, because it seemed important…

 Bourbon on Main Mural (Beautiful and Brave)